20urc3/Sekiryu/README.md

 # Sekiryu

 This Ghidra Toolkit is a comprehensive suite of tools designed to streamline and automate various tasks associated with running Ghidra in Headless mode.
 This toolkit provides a wide range of scripts that can be executed both inside and alongside Ghidra, enabling users to perform tasks such as Vulnerability Hunting, Pseudo-code Commenting with ChatGPT, Malware Analysis, and Reporting with Data Visualization on the analyzed codebase.

-Key Features
+## Key Features

-    Headless Mode Automation: The toolkit enables users to seamlessly launch and run Ghidra in Headless mode, allowing for automated and batch processing of code analysis tasks.
+- **Headless Mode Automation**: The toolkit enables users to seamlessly launch and run Ghidra in Headless mode, allowing for automated and batch processing of code analysis tasks.

-    Script Repository: The toolkit includes a repository of pre-built scripts that can be executed within Ghidra.
+- **Script Repository**: The toolkit includes a repository of pre-built scripts that can be executed within Ghidra.
 These scripts cover a variety of functionalities, empowering users to perform diverse analysis and manipulation tasks.

-    Vulnerability Hunting: Leverage the toolkit's scripts to identify potential vulnerabilities within the codebase being analyzed.
+- **Vulnerability Hunting**: Leverage the toolkit's scripts to identify potential vulnerabilities within the codebase being analyzed.
 This helps security researchers and developers uncover security weaknesses and proactively address them.

+- **Automatic Pseudo Code Generating**: Automatically generate pseudo code within Ghidra's Headless mode.
+This feature assists in understanding and documenting the code logic without manual intervention.

-    Pseudo-code Commenting with ChatGPT: Enhance the readability and understanding of the codebase by utilizing ChatGPT to generate human-like comments for pseudo-code snippets.
+- **Pseudo-code Commenting with ChatGPT**: Enhance the readability and understanding of the codebase by utilizing ChatGPT to generate human-like comments for pseudo-code snippets.
 This feature assists in documenting and explaining the code logic.

-    Malware Analysis: Analyze suspicious files and detect malicious behavior using the toolkit's malware analysis scripts.
-Gain insights into the inner workings of malware and understand its impact on the system.

-    Reporting and Data Visualization: Generate comprehensive reports with visualizations to summarize and present the analysis results effectively.
+- **Reporting and Data Visualization**: Generate comprehensive reports with visualizations to summarize and present the analysis results effectively.
 The toolkit provides data visualization capabilities to aid in identifying patterns, dependencies, and anomalies in the codebase.

-    Script Management: The toolkit allows users to load and save their own scripts, providing flexibility and customization options for their specific analysis requirements.
+- **Script Management**: The toolkit allows users to load and save their own scripts, providing flexibility and customization options for their specific analysis requirements.
 Users can easily manage and organize their script collection.

-    Flexible Input Options: Users can utilize the toolkit to analyze individual files or entire folders containing multiple files.
+- **Flexible Input Options**: Users can utilize the toolkit to analyze individual files or entire folders containing multiple files.
 This flexibility enables efficient analysis of both small-scale and large-scale codebases.

 # Pre-requisites